naskio/awesome-docker-compose/monit_UI/README.md

 Display monit status in a web UI.
 In order to monitor the single node where Docker is running.

+> ⚠️ it is recommended to install monit directly on the host machine (don't run monit inside a docker container).

 ## Prerequisites

 - Monit running on the host machine